selimrbd/py-obsidianmd/Readme.md

 See the [full documentation](https://selimrbd.github.io/py-obsidianmd/)

 :warning: **Consider backing up your vault** before using the library, to avoid any risk of data loss.
+You can test the library on this [example vault](https://github.com/selimrbd/example-vault)

 ## Presentation video